 Tierney (unfortunately) has an unimportant role in this all-star effort, while Charles Laughton is badly miscast as a Southern congressman.
 But the rest of the cast, especially Don Murray as the Politician with a (Major) Skeleton in the Closet (hell, which one doesn't have at least one of those?), is top-notch.

 Gene Tierney's private life was anything but a fairy-tale.
-A serviceman fan was probably responsible for her catching measles during pregnancy, which resulted in the birth of a brain-damaged daughter.
+A serviceman fan was probably responsible for her catching German measles (rubella) during pregnancy, which resulted in the birth of a brain-damaged daughter.

 Tierney's marriage to designer Oleg Cassini crumbled; there were several unhappy love affairs, including one with John F. Kennedy.
 She would later attempt suicide, and spent nearly a decade in and out of sanatoriums where, at one point, she received shock treatment.

 Her autobiography (with Mickey Herskowitz), Self-Portrait, is both disturbing and a page-turner.